Wednesday, 13 July 2016

 The manager emerged from a mobile home and invited us to choose a spot between two rows of cabins, on a grassy shelf above the shower block.
-He invited us to eat at their little restaurant tonight, and even have breakfast there in the morning.
+He invited us to eat at their little restaurant tonight, and even to have breakfast there in the morning.

 Having relieved us of €11.40 for the accommodation, he left us to put up our tent and have showers.
-The sun came out for a moment and I hung out our still-wet washing from yesterday, but soon it began to rain again, and the man came back to offer us the use of a room with a drying rack.
+The sun came out for a moment and I hung out our still-wet washing from yesterday, but soon it began to rain again, and the manager came back to offer us the use of a room with a drying rack.

 When the rain increased from a sprinkle to a deluge, we retired to our tent and lunched in style on the food we had bought for dinner.
-A plastic container or two of wine added to the glamour of the occasion, and afterwards we slept for a couple of hours.
+A plastic container or two of wine added to the pleasure of the occasion, and afterwards we slept for a couple of hours.

 Late in the afternoon the two German waifs came staggering in under their big packs, and were shown to one of the cabins.
 We finally realised that they never actually camped, they just stayed in cabins in camping grounds.